bannyvishwas/MyHandWriting/README.md

 # MyHandWriting
+Convert text to your own hand written text.
+Easy and time saving.
-Full Video about the approach will be released soon..
-Till then here we go.
+Full video of the approach will be online soon.
+Fixes:
+  1. variance can be added.
+  2. better letter positioning.

+thanks to all for valuable suggestions and love. happy coding